LLKanan/CITS3403_Project/README.md

   -Instructions on how to launch from local host

-Got log showing commits from all members
+Git log showing commits from all members

-Sourcode with comments and attributions from any external libraries
+SourceCode with comments and attributions from any external libraries

 Requirements.txt listing all packages used